-I’ve added a custom taxonomy to events called speaker so we can display a list of speakers for events.
+I’ve added a custom taxonomy to events called speaker so we can display a list of speakers

 In general, it’s working fine except I’m unable to get the taxonomy archive to display the events as “events”.